nellaschema/data-engineering/ftw/weekly-journal/week-08-ftw.md

 weather_df["longitude"] = data["longitude"]
 ```

-Then I converted it into a Spark DataFrame and appended it to a Delta table:
+convert to Spark df and append it to a delta table:

 ```python
 spark_df = spark.createDataFrame(weather_df)